Daniel-Reiling/Daniel-Reiling.github.io/index.md

 </p>

 <p align="center">
 Hey there, I’m Daniel, an iOS Developer from Dallas, TX.
-I specialize in native iOS development, although my passion is in mobile as a whole, so I do cross the bridge to Android quite often.
-I have experience working on enterprise apps supporting large customer bases as well as supporting apps from 0 to App Store.
-Some of my other passions are design, AR/VR, and simply building great user experiences.
-If you would like to know more, please reach out to me, I always love to talk shop.
+I have specilized in iOS development since early 2014 giving me a solid foundation of both OBJ-C and Swift.
+I love working with teams in building rock-solid remarkable mobile apps.
+My focus has changed over the years to no only developing apps that are user focused and provide a great UX, but also are well-engineered, scalable, and testable.
+If you would like to know more, please reach out, I always love to talk shop.
 </p>

 <h1 align="center">Recent Work</h1>